cliffjsgit/class12-slides/slides.md

 ### Why are web frameworks useful?
 #### Web framewords provide these advantages:
 - Example templates with organizations that can be used to easily create a web site
-- Quick reuse of code for common website operations
+- Quick reuse of code for common website operations and rapid deployment
 - Establish a site structure which helps any developer with knowledge of the framework to easily work on it

 +++++